-- One-or-Two family district with an established residential street character - Apartments and condominiums must provide primary entrances at intervals not to exceed 125 linear feet of streetoriented building frontage.
+One-or-Two family district with an established residential street character individual street oriented entries

+- Apartments and condominiums must provide primary entrances at intervals not to exceed 125 linear feet of streetoriented building frontage.
 Entrance spacing is measured from the edge of door to the edge of the next door. - 3.
 Townhouses must have individual streetoriented entries for each unit. - 4.
-Manor houses must have a single primary entrance.
+Manor houses must have a single primary entrance;